On the Natural Gradient of the Evidence Lower Bound: Information-Geometric Preliminaries

-Note that the gradient on the LHS of (\ref{gradcyl}) refers to the Fisher-Rao metric on ${\mathcal M} \subseteq {\mathcal P} = {\mathcal P}_{V.H}$, whereas the RHS refers to the Fisher-Rao metric on ${\mathcal M}_V \subseteq {\mathcal P}_V$.
-The invariance of the gradient as formulated in Theorem \ref{therprev} is quite restrictive and basically holds only for the Fisher-Rao metric and cylindrical models.
+Note that the gradient on the LHS of (\ref{gradcyl}) refers to the Fisher-Rao metric on ${\mathcal M} \subseteq {\mathcal P} = {\mathcal P}_{V,H}$, whereas the RHS refers to the Fisher-Rao metric on ${\mathcal M}_V \subseteq {\mathcal P}_V$.
+The invariance of the gradient as formulated in Theorem \ref{therprev} is quite special and holds only for the Fisher-Rao metric and cylindrical models (see \citep{ay2020locality} for further details).
+Our main example of a cylindrical model will be the full model ${\mathcal M} = {\mathcal P}$.
+More precisely, all points $p$ are non-singular and we obviously have $T_p {\mathcal P} = {\mathcal H}_p \oplus {\mathcal V}_p=(T_p {\mathcal P} \cap {\mathcal H}_p) \oplus (T_p {\mathcal P} \cap {\mathcal V}_p)$.
+This example will provide the setting in which information-geometric quantities are studied in the absence of constraints through a lower-dimensional model.
+Clearly, when dealing with learning systems, we typically do have constraints.
+By relating this typical situation to the situation without constraints we are able to reveal the geometric effect of these constraints.